 Since our institute’s inception as the Center for Global Health at Feinberg School of Medicine in 2009, the primary focus of our work has been in educational programs and global research in infectious diseases, including HIV, tuberculosis and viral hepatitis.
 Communicable diseases continue to cause nearly 20 million deaths annually.

-These research efforts are now housed within the Center for Global Communicable Diseases.
+These research efforts are now housed within the Center for Global Communicable and Emerging Infectious Diseases.
 Through this center, Northwestern will continue to research and investigate pressing communicable disease challenges worldwide, train new physician leaders, conduct lifesaving research to improve clinical care through partnerships with academic institutions and nonprofit organizations worldwide and continue to attract a high percentage of National Institute of Health training and research grants.

 Research Grant Projects

 HIV/AIDS Care - Nigeria, Mali, Tanzania, South Africa

 “The Center for Innovation in Point-of-Care Technologies for HIV/AIDS at Northwestern University (C-THAN)”